wmacevoy/devops-wmacevoy/macos.md

 brew install gnupg openssl git-crypt
 ```
 3. Install Docker Desktop: https://www.docker.com
-    1. Do not "run as administrator" this seems to break things later.
+    1. Log in using the GUI - I had to reinstall once before this would work.
-    2. Log in using the GUI - I had to reinstall once before this would work.
+    2. Verify your email - docker breaks in subtle ways otherwise.
     3. Test that it works in a terminal:
     ```bash
     # test that docker is running - should produce a 'Hello from Docker!' kind of output